ryo-ohki-node/sideshift-API-nodejs/README.md

 }

-# getPairs(arrayOfCoins): same as getPair but with multiple coins.
+getPairs(arrayOfCoins): same as getPair but with multiple coins.
 Returns the minimum and maximum deposit amount and the rate for every possible pair of coins listed in the query string.
-[
+return: [
   {
     depositCoin: 'BTC',
     settleCoin: 'USDC',